 Inspired by the French Medieval “crieur public”, the full Scream Now project combines an app and a screaming booth.
-The artwork takes a fundamental yet repressed human expression such as a scream and offers a sanctuary to scream out at urban environments generating a transformative experience for the user, in a public space.
+The artwork takes a fundamental yet repressed human expression such as a scream and offers a sanctuary to scream out in public spaces while generating a transformative experience for the user.
 Each scream generates a visualization seen outside from an LED screen wrapped around the booth, and eventually visible on the user’s smartphones via the app.

-Valérie Hallier’s multiple-media work consists of series and installations that portray a contemporary character. -“Hallier’s work follows an integrative continuum that utilizes technology as tool and object, generating an exquisite tension between the humanistic and mechanistic sense of Being.”
+Valérie Hallier’s multiple-media work consists of series and installations that portray a contemporary character while exploring the dynamics between the natural, the human and the technological realms. -“Hallier’s work follows an integrative continuum that utilizes technology as tool and object, generating an exquisite tension between the humanistic and mechanistic sense of Being.”
 J.Escalona.
-For her latest projects, Hallier worked on a commission for the Drawing Center (NYC) and after a LMCC artist residency (Swing Space) on Governor Island, she was a guest of The NY Theremin Society at Pioneer Works (Contemporary Arts Center), Brooklyn, NY.
-Last winter she was selected to be part of BRIC’s first edition Biennial in Downtown Brooklyn. http://www.valeriehallier.com/

 Victoria Manganiello: Untitled

 Victoria Manganiello will create a large-scale textile installation made up of soft speakers using embroidered conductive thread and magnets.
 She uses textiles as a material to the stories of people throughout history (who were often women, indigenous peoples and others outside the paradigm) who have been computing long before the modern computer.
 The sounds and stories of ancient technologies will emerge directly from the cloth asking a viewer to consider what is a textile? what is a sound? and what is technology?